John-Anthony-L/The-Nutritional-Slug/README.md

 have eaten all day and then shows your progress over the month as well!

 Installation Guide

-Manually -
+Manually - <br />
-1.Download source code
+1.Download source code <br />
-2.Unzip the downloaded folder
+2.Unzip the downloaded folder<br />
-or
+or <br />
-Using Terminal: git clone https://github.com/John-Anthony-L/The-Nutritional-Slug.git 3.Make sure Xcode is Version 11.6 or newer
+Using Terminal: git clone https://github.com/John-Anthony-L/The-Nutritional-Slug.git <br />
+3.Make sure Xcode is Version 11.6 or newer <br />
-3.Open project in Xcode
+4.Open project in Xcode <br />
-4. Set the active scheme on the top left device to either iPhone 11 or connect an iPhone 11.
+5. Set the active scheme on the top left device to either iPhone 11 or connect an iPhone 11. <br />
-5. Run the app.
+6. Run the app. <br />

 User Manual -